qlik-oss/scriptappy/specifications/draft.md

 name|`string`|Name of this entity. optional|`boolean`|Optionality of this entity.
 Used to indicate when the entity is optional as a method parameter or an object entry. nullable|`boolean`|Nullability of this entity.
-Used to indicate when the entity is nullable as a method parameter or an object entry. defaultValue|`number` \| `boolean` \| `string`|Default value for this entity.
+Used to indicate when the entity is nullable as a method parameter or an object entry. variable|`boolean`|Variability of this entity.
+Used to indicate when the entity is repeatable as a method parameter. defaultValue|`number` \| `boolean` \| `string`|Default value for this entity.
 Used when the entity is optional.

 ##### Example